 Joseph Bouchette, A Topographical Dictionary of the Province of Lower Canada, London, 1832

-Rawdon underwent renewed growth in 1837 when Bishop Lartigue, bishop of Telmesse and coadjutor of the bishop of Quebec for the ecclesiastical division of Montréal, made Rawdon a catholic parish.
-From then on, many French-Canadian settlers left the overpopulated parishes of the south to come and establish themselves in Rawdon.
+Rawdon underwent renewed growth in 1837 when Bishop Lartigue, bishop of Telmesse and coadjutor of the bishop of Quebec for the ecclesiastical division of Montréal, established a catholic parish in Rawdon.
+From then on, many French-Canadian settlers left the overpopulated parishes of the south to settle in Rawdon.

 The 1844 census established the population of Rawdon at 2,607 persons.
-It was composed of 926 French Canadians, 883 English Canadians, 695 Irish, 64 English, 23 Scots, 2 Americans and 14 “others.”
-For the first time, the Irish no longer made up the majority of the population.
-But with the French Canadians, they formed a very large Catholic parish.
+It was composed of 926 French Canadians, 883 English Canadians, 695 Irish, 64 English, 23 Scots, 2 Americans and 14 “others”.
+For more information on the population in Rawdon, follow this link.

 Rawdon’s growth was not limited to its population.
 Industry and commerce were also progressing.
 There were then 465 houses, 13 corn-mills, 9 saw-mills, 21 potasheries, 1 blacksmith’s shop, 1 tannery and 4 inns.

-If the presence of a few French-Canadian families in Rawdon can be traced back to around the beginning of the 1820s, it wasn’t until 1850 that a true francophone community appeared.
-Many Acadian families then left the St. Jacques valley to settle on the Rawdon plateau.
-Of catholic faith, like the Irish, the French-Canadian community actively participated in the development of the settlement, notably thanks to Father Landry who succeeded, after a hard-won fight, in getting the railroad to pass through Rawdon (1910).
+If the presence of a few French-Canadian families in Rawdon can be traced back to the beginning of the 1820s, it wasn’t until 1850 that a francophone community developed.
+Many families then left the St. Jacques valley to settle on the Rawdon plateau.
+The establishment of the two new and growing parishes of St-Liguori and Ste-Julienne, with predominately francophone citizens, who were no longer counted as Rawdon citizens, meant Rawdon Township continued to have a high percentage of English speakers until the early twentieth century as English speakers continued to leave the area for the Eastern Townships and Western Canada.
+The French-Canadian community actively participated in the development of the settlement, notably thanks to Father Landry who succeeded, after a hard-won fight, in getting the railroad up to Rawdon (1910).
 This railroad significantly contributed to the tourism and industrial development of Rawdon.

 In the years that followed, Rawdon continued to grow and created various institutions such as municipal and school councils, and churches of different faiths appeared.
 Then, from 1920-1930, Rawdon experienced a new wave of immigration.
 Russians and Poles were the first to make Rawdon their new favoured land and establish significant communities.
 They were soon followed by Hungarians, Ukrainians, Germans, Czechoslovakians and others who were ravaged in the two great wars (1914-18 and 1939-45).